GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling_uncertainty_estimates.md

    scenario, the variance of the Monte-Carlo exceedance-rate can be estimated using only the random scenarios (at any site covered by the high-resolution model).

-Here the "variance of the Monte-Carlo exceedance-rate" is the number that we would get by repeating Monte-Carlo sampling many many times, storing the exceedance-rate each time, and then computing their variance.
-It is a measure of the "typical accuracy" of the estimated Monte-Carlo exceedance-rate; with smaller variances, any given Monte-Carlo estimate is more likely to be accurate.
+Above the "variance of the Monte-Carlo exceedance-rate" is the number that we would get by repeating Monte-Carlo sampling many many times, storing the exceedance-rate each time, and then computing their variance.
+It is a measure of the "typical accuracy" of the estimated Monte-Carlo exceedance-rate.
+With a smaller variance, any given Monte-Carlo estimate is more likely to be accurate.

 In practical applications there are 2 situations where this is useful: